Local Travel Experts

 This market was originally founded to provide food to the popular sectors of the city but grew out to be much more than that.
 Its great central positioning made sure it was a very popular place to go to in the early days and its fame has already crossed the Spanish borders.

-Santa Catarina has its market times on Mondays, Wednesdays, and Saturdays from 7:30 to 15:30 and on Tuesdays, Thursdays, and Fridays from 7:30 to 20:30.
-Sundays closed.
+Santa Catarina, reflecting the vibrant spirit of Barcelona’s markets, operates on Mondays, Wednesdays, and Saturdays from 7:30 to 15:30, and on Tuesdays, Thursdays, and Fridays from 7:30 to 20:30, remaining closed on Sundays.

-“The old charmes” market has been around since 1928, it is one of Europe’s oldest flea markets.
+New Building Of Encants Vells “The old charms” market has been around since 1928, it is one of Europe’s oldest flea markets.
 Formerly in an area northwest of the square.

 After a thorough redevelopment of the area, the market was moved to a multi-leveled construction to house all the stalls while giving it a unique and classic personality.